openhpc/cloudwg/tutorials/sc20/exercise1.md

 *Note: The AMI hash is returned to standard output as the last line of the `packer build` command.
 It is also available from the EC2 console: Services -> EC2 -> AMIs*

-**Once your packer builder is done and you have your own compute node AMI, you may continue to to [Exercise 2](exercise2.html).**
+**Once your packer builder is done and you have recorded your compute node AMI, you may continue to [Exercise 2](exercise2.html).**

 <details>